What Causes Clogs in a Commercial Drain?

 Avoid putting paper towels, wipes, sanitary products, and packaging down your drain.
 These products can cause some of the worst clogs you’ll experience, so throw them in the trash instead.

-So, What Can I Safely Put Down My Drain?
+What Can I Safely Put Down My Commercial Drain?

-So, now you have an idea of what you shouldn’t put down your drain if you want to avoid clogs and cause less environmental harm.
+So, now you know what your facility should avoid putting down the drain if you want to prevent clogs.
 But that leaves the question: what is safe to put down the drain?

 Soft Foods Can Usually Go Down the Drain

 When you’re putting food down the drain, if it’s soft and easily chewed, it’s a good bet that it’ll easily pass down the drain (assuming it isn’t a FOG or absorbent food).
-For example, eggs without shells will easily go down the drain, especially if you have a garbage disposal, so they shouldn’t cause clogs.
+For example, eggs without shells will easily go down the drain (especially if your facility has a garbage disposal) and shouldn’t cause clogs.

 Most Liquids Can Go Down the Drain